NREL/EnergyPlus/doc/src/docs/EngineeringReference/13b-EncyclopaedicRefs.md

 <div>\[\Delta {\omega_{\,coil,out}}\, = \,MAX\left[ {1.0E - 6,\,\,\,{\omega_{outdoor}}\, - \,\,{\omega_{sat}}\left( {{T_{coil,out}}\,,{\rm{OutBaroPress}}} \right)} \right]\]</div>

 Frost formation on the outdoor coil must be periodically removed.
-The fraction of compressor runtime when the coil is being defrosted is either entered by the user (for timed defrost) or is calculated by the model (for on-demand defrost) using an empirical equation and <div img="image3808.txt">\(\Delta {\omega_{\,coil,out}}\)</div>.
-Adjustment factors to total heating coil capacity and input power due to frost formation on the outdoor coil are also calculated by empirical models with <div img="image3809.txt">\(\Delta {\omega_{\,coil,out}}\)</div> or fractional defrost time period as the independent variable.
+The fraction of compressor runtime when the coil is being defrosted is either entered by the user (for timed defrost) or is calculated by the model (for on-demand defrost) using an empirical equation and <span>$\Delta {\omega_{\,coil,out}}$</span>.
+Adjustment factors to total heating coil capacity and input power due to frost formation on the outdoor coil are also calculated by empirical models with <span>$\Delta {\omega_{\,coil,out}}$</span> or fractional defrost time period as the independent variable.
 The defrost time period fraction and adjustment factors due to frost formation on the outdoor coil vary depending on the defrost control type as shown below.

 *Timed Defrost*: